"""

 [docs]

-class CstatisticResults(object):
+class CstatisticResults(Results):

 A results objects containing c-statistic estimates.